 Ask any experienced grower and they’ll tell you the most important factor in growing top-quality cannabis flowers is climate control.
-Made up of temperature and humidity, climate is the single greatest variable affecting density, potency and overall cannabis yields.
+Made up of temperature and humidity, climate is the single greatest variable affecting density, potency, and overall cannabis yields.
 In the past, we’ve discussed the higher-humidity needs of young plants and clones.
 But as the saying goes, they don’t stay young forever.
 Once a plant’s roots have developed, it’s time to transition to the next three plant cycles: Vegetative, Flowering, and Late Flowering.
 Each of these stages has an incrementally lower relative humidity from around 70% during the first few weeks down to around 40% or lower during late flowering.
-This gradual reduction in humidity is essential to ensuring proper uptake of nutrients, mold and fungus prevention and increased development of resin on your colas.
+This gradual reduction in humidity is essential to ensure proper uptake of nutrients, mold and fungus prevention, and increased development of resin on your colas.
 For a quick recap on ideal climate levels by stage, see the reference chart below.

 |Stage of Growth||Humidity||Lights-On Temperature|

 *Reduced by 5% weekly until proper levels are reached.

 When we talk about humidity, we’re actually talking about “Relative Humidity” (RH).
 This is a measurement of the amount of water vapor in the air compared to how much water vapor the air could hold at a specific temperature before it turns into moisture.
 The most important thing to know is that warmer air can hold more water vapor than colder air.
 This is why we see fog form when the temperature drops: the water vapor levels remain the same, but a lower temperature allows for less water vapor suspension so it then becomes fog.
 0% RH would be arid desert-like conditions while 100% relative humidity would essentially be a cloud.